Jeanvit/PyConvolution/README.md

-Code to evaluate Python for parallel convolution on image used in http://jeanvitor.com/convolution-parallel-algorithm-python/ tests
+Code to evaluate Python for parallel convolution on images.
+The results are available at http://jeanvitor.com/convolution-parallel-algorithm-python/